Last updated

-Before you run the tool, install the appropriate BoxLang modules so our tell can also account for those module collaborations.
+Before you run the tool, install the appropriate BoxLang modules so our tool can also account for those module collaborations.
 We recommend the following to simulate a CFML server:

 This CLI tool will scan